Cost to Open Up Fireplace

 How Much Does It Cost to Open Up a Fireplace?

-More and more homeowners in the UK are choosing to open up their fireplaces.
+More and more homeowners in the UK are choosing to open up a fireplace — whether to install a wood-burning stove, reinstate an open fire, or simply restore a period property's original features.

 Open up a fire how much